 Staff will follow the reporting procedures outlined in this policy.
 However, they may also share information directly with Children's Social Care, police or the NSPCC if:

-- the situation is an emergency and the Designated Safeguarding Lead Lisa Metcalfe their deputy Emma Brereton the Vice Principal/Principal are all unavailable - they are convinced that a direct report is the only way to ensure the pupil's safety.
+- the situation is an emergency and the Designated Safeguarding Lead Lisa Metcalfe their deputy Jessica Phillips the Vice Principal/Principal are all unavailable - they believe that a direct report is the only way to ensure the pupil's safety.